 Catching a falling knife!

 Volatility can be your friend.
-One thing I do is to catch the 'falling knife'.
+One thing I do is to try to catch the 'falling knife'.
 For instance, the correction which started around 18th July was mainly due to market sentiment rather than bad or unexpected company or country performance figures.
 So I sold a chunk of Tech ETFs on the 18th of July and watched their price plummet further as expected.
 However, rather than wait for the 'bottom', because the price had gone down over 3%, I used the cash to buy in again on the 25th of July because it looked like the market had started to recover and at least I had saved myself a loss of 3% - see IITU graph below:

-As it turned out, I could/should have waited until 7th August but I could not take the risk, so on the 6th of August I bought more using some cash from my reserve cash CSH2 ETF.
+As it turned out, I could/should have waited until 7th August but I did not take the risk, so on the 6th of August I bought more using some cash from my reserve cash CSH2 ETF.
 This meant I lost 2.8% less than if I had just not sold and held on, and also made 8% on the cash I used to buy more.

 This is a risky operation, so I only do this when I can see no solid reason for a medium/long term market dip (and interest rates are certain to go down in September which should boost stock prices).
-Of course, I could always be wrong in which case I would have to buy in at a higher price and I would have been better off just holding on to my stocks.
+Of course, I could always be wrong in which case I would have to buy back in at a higher price and I would have been better off just holding on to my stocks.
 To avoid CGT, I only do this 'catch a falling knife' operation within my ISA tax free accounts.

 The stocks I hold in my GIA tend to be either: